AmirShkolnik/TheChickenBar/README.md

 ### Footer

-- The footer page contains our logo, contact information, and social media links.
-Clicking on them will open new tabs with the relevant social channels.
+- The footer contains our logo, contact information, and social media links.
+Clicking on them will open new tabs with the relevant social channels like Yotube, Instagram and Meta/Facebook.

 ![Footer image](README/img/thechickenbar-footer.png)